Ski Gear Review: EXTREM, LANGE, LOOK, MARKER | Edited by Yuki Kuwahara

 Touring: ★★★★☆

-the main model I use during the season for free runs on the slopes, tree skiing, and backcountry skiing in the high season.
-It's also ideal for skiing when conditions change throughout the day.
+is my main model for use throughout the season, including freeriding on groomed slopes, tree riding, and backcountry in the high season.
+It's also ideal for when conditions change throughout the day.
 Of course, it's a must-have on deep powder days.

-overall flex is slightly stronger, resulting in less fluttering even on hard pack, and high-speed turns on groomed runs are also comfortable.
-Even in deep powder, the 118mm waist width and moderate rocker in the nose and tail make it easy to gain buoyancy.
-It's also easy to handle and stable even on rough off-piste, spring granular snow, and crusty snow.
-I also like how it's easy to shift and control at low to high speeds, allowing me to control it exactly as I want.
-These skis are suitable for a wide range of situations, so I recommend them to those looking for aggressive riding and easy-to-handle fat skis.
+Overall, the flex is slightly strong, resulting in less chatter even on hardpack, and high-speed turns on groomed slopes feel great.
+Even in deep powder, the 118mm waist width and moderate rocker in the nose and tail make it easy to generate buoyancy.
+It's also easy to handle and stable in rough off-piste, spring slush, and crusty conditions.
+I also like how easy it is to slide at low to high speeds, allowing me to control it exactly as I intend.
+This ski is suitable for a wide range of situations, so I recommend it to anyone looking for an easy-to-handle fat ski for aggressive riding.

 Bindings 2 Review